Sign In / Sign Out

 The MS in American Indian studies is a transdisciplinary program that provides students with an intellectual and practical understanding of the issues facing American Indian populations and the ability to apply that knowledge.
 Students acquire problem-solving skills in a range of professional arenas, including governmental, private and nonprofit agencies.

 The program focuses on languages, cultures, the arts, activism, histories, legal policies and education from an American Indian studies paradigm and perspective.
-Delivery is in-person courses.
+Delivery is through in-person courses.

-The indigenous rights and social justice concentration explores the historical dimensions of colonization on American Indian political, economic and cultural institutions.
-Students analyze the legal, political and social implications of American Indian relationships with federal, state and local governments and investigate processes that American Indian nations and community members use to strategize and work toward social justice and indigenous rights.
+The Indigenous rights and social justice concentration explores the historical dimensions of colonization on American Indian political, economic and cultural institutions.
+Students analyze the legal, political and social implications of American Indian relationships with federal, state and local governments and investigate processes that American Indian nations and community members use to strategize and work toward social justice and Indigenous rights.